savannaelbey/responsiveWebApp/README.md

 ```
 As a customer,
 I would like to be able to select a product and see the details of that product
-So that I can find out more about the shoe that I like before adding to shooping bag.
+So that I can find out more about the shoe that I like before adding it to my shopping bag.
 ```

 ```